 In February 2004, we completed a direct equity placement of 8,965,000 shares of common stock to institutional investors at a price of \$2.75 per share which generated gross proceeds totaling approximately \$24.7 million.
-Expenses associated with the transaction totaled approximately \$1,573,700.
+Expenses associated with the transaction totaled approximately \$1,602,800.

 AVANT filed a shelf registration statement in November 2003 with the Securities and Exchange Commission to register 15 million shares of common stock and warrants to purchase 2.25 million shares of common stock.
+At December 31, 2004, 6,035,000 shares of common stock and all of the warrants were still available for issuance.